 Clicking the tree icon for any global component opens the detailed graphical view of its content model in the XSD editor, where you can easily drag and re-arrange elements or select context-sensitive options from the right-click menu.

 This approach to XSD viewing and editing allows you to manage components at a global level and then edit the content model of individual components in a straight-forward manner.

 It's easy to start building an XSD from scratch or by generating an XML Schema via any of the numerous options described below.

 XMLSpy provides numerous generation options for XSD, including:

 - Generate XML Schema from database schema

 - Generate XSD from one or more XML instances

 - Generate XSD from JSON Schema

-It's just as quick to generate a database structure, XML instance document, or JSON Schema from an existing XSD.
+It's just as quick to generate a database structure, XML instance document (XSD to XML), or JSON Schema from an existing XSD.